Dorset Queen was built in Scotland in 1938 and spent her first 2 years cruising the Kyles of Bute and Loch Striven.

 Dorset Cruises purchased a very tired Queen in 2008 and after lovingly restoring her to her former glory we renamed her ‘Dorset Queen’.

-Dorset Queen is now the only vintage motor yacht on the South Coast of England and a proud member of The Historic Ships Register.
+Dorset Queen is now the only vintage motor yacht on the South Coast of England and a proud member of the UK Historic Ships Register.